Molokai Vacations and Travel

 Molokai, the Friendly Isle

-Mother Marianne, a German-born nun arrived in 1883, joined Father Damien as volunteer to minister to the leper colony as well.
-She faithfully served with Father Damien until his death and then carried on for several decades, ministering to the patients for 30 years.
-She supervised a girl’s home on Molokai dedicated to those afflicted with leprosy and eventually ran a boy’s home as well.
-She too was canonized as Saint Marianne in 2012.
+Mother Marianne, a German-born nun came to Kalaupapa in 1883.
+Here, she joined Father Damien as volunteer to minister to the leper colony.
+She faithfully served with Father Damien until his death.
+After that, she carried on for several decades, ministering to the patients for 30 years.
+The Catholic church canonized her as Saint Marianne in 2012.